Demotive/govuk_transformation_dashboard/_posts/2000-01-14-universal-credit.markdown

   - Managing scale of the service as more complexity is added

 next-steps: |
-  - GDS and DWP find people, skills and suppliers to grow the digital team at DWP and operate the full service
+  - Find GDS and DWP people, skills and suppliers to grow the digital team at DWP and operate the full service

 videos: